armozel/DemoExercise/README.md

 design and a back end that implements the workflow and actually authenticates a user.

 You can prioritize your time how you like to show off your skills to the best advantage.
-We donít expect you to finish everything, and if you have any questions feel free to reach out to Scott Johnson at sjohnson@ncco.com
+We don‚Äôt expect you to finish everything, and if you have any questions feel free to reach out to Scott Johnson at sjohnson@ncco.com

 ## Example pages